MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-security-configuration-framework/windows-security-configuration-framework.md

 They can’t justify the investment in that very high level of security with an ROI.

 As such, Microsoft is introducing a new taxonomy for security configurations for Windows 10.
-The security configuration framework organizes devices into one of 5 distinct security configurations.
+This new security configuration framework, which we call the SECCON framework (remember "WarGames"?), organizes devices into one of 5 distinct security configurations.

 ![SECCON Framework](./../images/seccon-framework.png)